jfleagl12/angularjs_projects/README.md

-Projects made with Angular JS to practice.
+Projects made with Angular JS for the purpose of practicing my skils.